Department of Family Medicine

 Profile

-The Department has been teaching family medicine to medical students through lectures, practical programs and weekly rotations since 1984, even before its establishment as an independent university department in 1992.
+The Department has been teaching family medicine for medical students through lectures, practicals and weekly rotations since 1984, even before its establishment as an independent university department in 1992.
 The Department offers the following courses within the University’s Faculty of Medicine English Language Program:

 Introduction to Patient Care (previously Medical Profession, first year); Introduction to Clinical Medicine (second year); Family Medicine blocks (fourth year) and the Rotation week(s) (sixth year).
 See their details via the menu links.